How To Treat Depression In Teens

 How to treat depression in teens

-Teens often have several options for treatment available to them, including options for low-income families.
+Teens often have several options for mental health care available to them, including options for low-income families.
 Some high schools and colleges offer free counseling for their students or discounted pricing.
 In addition, families may take part in family therapy to avoid paying for multiple sessions.
-Other depression treatment options include therapy, lifestyle changes, medication, and support groups.
+Other depression treatment options include talk therapy, lifestyle changes, medication, and support groups.
 When treatment is started young, children may have a higher chance of recovery.

 Therapy

 Over 400 modalities of therapy exist, offering a wide range of options to families.
 However, one of the most recommended treatment modalities for teens with depression is cognitive-behavioral therapy (CBT).
-CBT teaches clients about the connections between thoughts, emotions, and behaviors.
-In session, they can learn techniques like mindfulness and meditation to reframe self-beliefs and find healthy coping strategies for depression.
+Cognitive behavioral therapy teaches clients about the connections between thoughts, emotions, and behaviors.
+In a cognitive behavioral therapy session, teens can learn techniques like mindfulness and meditation to reframe self-beliefs and find healthy coping strategies for depression.
+Cognitive behavioral therapy and other modalities can be administered in a variety of formats, including individual, group, and family therapy.

 Therapists specializing in adolescent psychiatry can equip teens with coping skills and give them techniques to improve their mood.
-They can also assess whether your teen may benefit from an entire treatment team comprising a psychiatrist, doctor, and case manager.
+They can also help the family members of teens better understand and address the symptoms of a depressive disorder.
+Additionally, a professional may assess whether your teen will benefit from an entire treatment team comprising a psychiatrist, doctor, and case manager.
 These resources can be helpful for those taking medication and attending therapy.

 Lifestyle changes